Pierre Bourdieu: As a public intellectual

 During the 1990s, Bourdieu became more and more involved in political debate, becoming one of the most important public faces of intellectual life in France.
-While a fierce critic of neoliberalism, Bourdieu was also critical of the "total intellectual" role played by Jean-Paul Sartre, and he dismissed Sartre's attempts to intervene in French politics as "irresponsible" and "opportunistic."
+While a fierce critic of neoliberalism, Bourdieu was also critical of the "total-intellectual" role played by Jean-Paul Sartre, and he dismissed Sartre's attempts to intervene in French politics as "irresponsible" and "opportunistic."
 Bourdieu saw sociology not as a form of "intellectual entertainment" but as a serious discipline of a scientific nature.
 There is an apparent contradiction between Bourdieu's earlier writings against using sociology for political activism and his later launch into the role of a public intellectual, with some highly "visible political statements."
-Although much of his early work stressed the importance of treating sociology as a strict scientific discipline,—"La sociologie est un sport de combat"—his later career saw him enter the less academic world of political debate in France, raising the issue of whether the sociologist has political responsibilities extending to the public domain.
+Although much of his early work stressed the importance of treating sociology as a strict scientific discipline,—"La sociologie est un sport de combat"—his later career saw him enter the less academic world of political debate in France, raising the question of whether the sociologist has political responsibilities extending to the public domain.

 Although Bourdieu earlier faulted public intellectuals such as Sartre, he had strong political views which influenced his sociology from the beginning.
 By the time of his later work, his main concern had become the effect of globalisation and those who benefited least from it.
 His politics then became more overt and his role as public intellectual was born, from an "urgency to speak out against neoliberal discourse that had become so dominant within political debate."